robertgshaw/pacman/README.md

 1. Run `docker image build -t server-p .` to build the server
 2. Run `docker run -p 6169:6169 server-p` to start the server

-type `exit` into the command prompt will update
+type `exit` into the command prompt to end the game

 ## Running the client:
 The client is not dockerized, since I am moving this to the browser